SeanKilleen/seankilleen.github.io/_posts/2025-01-15-my-oss-social-contract.md

 ## If You're Not in a Community, Your Opinion on its Direction is Irrelevant.

 Here's thing -- if you're not contributing your time or your money to an OSS project, your say in that project is exactly zero.
 And if you're not responding to a major change with gratitude as you move away from the tool, or grace as you work through the issue, you're not a member of that OSS project community, and aren't acting as an OSS community member at all.
-You're acting like a leech, and you are part of the problem.
+You're acting like a leech, and you are part of the problem, and anyone invested in a solution would be best served by ignoring you.

+## How This Plays Out for Me

+* I try to contribute where I can, to projects and people I care about or appreciate and want to support.
+It will never be as much as I want; I too have to balance my priorities in life across my personal/family life, work, and extracurricular activities.
+* When Moq changed its approach to seeking donations using SponsorLink, I [respected what they were trying to accomplish](https://seankilleen.com/2023/08/on-moq-and-our-part-in-the-oss-sustainability-social-contract/).
+Our team at work evaluated the change, and felt fine with sticking with the project unless something made it untenable.
+To that point, I hadn't contributed.
+After that, I made a donation.
+* When Fluent Assertions changed to a dual license that required a license purchase for commercial use, our team evaluated it as a product.
+We came to the conclusion that the value we were getting didn't justify the proposed licensing cost, so we are choosing to remove it.
+But we're not mad at having to make the choice, because we didn't contribute anything to that point, and it's only fair for the author to consider what they need.

+My perspective on the OSS social contract allowed me to do a few things in those situations:

+* Pay more attention to my OSS dependencies
+* Look to support OSS in more ways, proactively, before these things come up
+* Channel my disappointment / inconvenience in a productive way
+* Feel like we're all in this together